Editor: Ken Lindblom

 This column seeks to explore the experiences and possibilities that arise when educators speak Truth to power.
 It is also intended to be an avenue for teachers to speak Truth to power through teacher narratives about the “the bureaucratizing of the mind,” about best practice in critical literacy against scripted and tested literacy, and about creating classrooms that invite students to discover, embrace, and develop their own voices and empowerment.

-Submit an electronic Word file attached to your email to the column editor, P. L. Thomas, at email@example.com.
+Submit an electronic Word file attached to an email message to both editors: P. L. Thomas at email@example.com and Christian Goering at firstname.lastname@example.org.

 For general EJ Submission Guidelines, click here.